ken-scarf/engineering-test/README.md

 ## Overview

 Your objective is to create a concurrent task executor that interfaces with a driver for task execution.
-This executor will utilize STDIN and STDOUT channels for communication with the driver.
-Tasks sent to the executor will vary across a spectrum of business cases and demand specific input parameters for each task.
+The executor and driver continously exchange messages according to a to-be-developed protocol with the goal to get tasks communicated from the driver to the executor.
+You can assume the driver is a server process running on a different machine, scheduling tasks on many executors.
+The tasks sent to the executor will vary across  a spectrum of business cases and demand specific input parameters for each task.
 To optimize resource utilization, the executor must have the capability to execute multiple tasks simultaneously.

 As the lead engineer you have the liberty to design the communication protocol between the driver and the executor with the following requirements:

+* Executor and driver communicate over STDIN and STDOUT channels for simplicity.
-* The executor should have a maximum amount of tasks it can execute concurrently.
+* An executor should have a maximum amount of tasks it can execute concurrently.
 * Each task carries a unique identifier, the task type, and input parameters, depending on the type of task.
 * Upon task completion, the executor will promptly notify the driver of the task result, which may include success or failure status, along with any task-specific result value generated.